Mathisgdi/My_shop/README.md

 4. Follow the instructions in the Vue-MyShop Readme.

+**Note**: In the `token` file, replace the email and password with the credentials of an admin (for example, the credentials you set in the Docker configuration).

 Now your Myshop project is set up and ready to use.
 Explore the project and follow the provided Readme files for Docker and Vue-MyShop for more details.